rprobinson/MediPi/MediPiPatient/README.md

 [Raspberry Pi Guide to writing an image to microSD](https://www.raspberrypi.org/documentation/installation/installing-images/)

 This has been tested using the Raspberry Pi 3 with the Raspberry Pi official 7" touchsceen.
 The image once written to the microSD card will boot to the Raspbian desktop and execute MediPi Patient in full screen.
-To get back to the desktop just close MediPi in "Settings"
+To get back to the desktop just close MediPi in "Settings".
+The authentication PIN is 2222